rcl-cloud-apps/cloud101/database.md

 ![Database](images/database-list.PNG)

 If you don't see the new Database Server, wait a few minutes and click on the refresh link.
-Sometimes, it may take a few minutes to create a new resource on Azure.

 SQL Servers are used for ASP.NET web applications, eg. Orchard CMS, DNN, nopCommerce, etc. If you intend to install a ASP.NET application, a SQL Server and Database are requirements for the installation.